tgirke/GEN242/content/en/tutorials/github/github.md

 1. Generate a new remote repository on GitHub online or use [hub](https://hub.github.com/) or [GitHub CLI](https://github.com/cli/cli#installation) command-line wrappers for this.
 To avoid errors with the online method, do not initialize the new repository with README, license, or `.gitignore` files.
 You can add these files after your project has been pushed to GitHub.
+Note, in order to work with private GitHub repositories, users need to activate in their GitHub account under `Settings`  as authentication method either a [personal access token](https://bit.ly/3u8GRkT) or an [ssh key](https://bit.ly/3KcWixN).
+The latter ssh key method is usually preferred.
+Instructions are given in the corresponding links above.

    ```sh
    git remote add origin git@github.com:<user_name>/<repos_name>.git